afrorakda/color-snap/README.md

-# Color Snap
+# Color Snap (Fridge Combo #22)

-Part of the Fridge Combo project.
-A high-precision color extractor that works entirely in your browser.
+An instant color palette extractor.
+Drag to pick specific pixels or get an auto-generated palette from any image.

+## Core Philosophy
-## 1 Tool / 1 Action
+- **1 Tool / 1 Action**: Specialized in color extraction.

-Extract HEX color codes from any image instantly. **Color Snap** automatically generates a 5-color palette from your image and allows you to "snipe" specific pixels using a hybrid zoom loupe.

-## Philosophy
-* **1 Tool, 1 Action.**
-* **No Login / No Ads / No Tracking**
-* **Browser-only Privacy:** Your images never leave your device.
-100% offline processing using Canvas API.
+- **Privacy First**: No server uploads.
+Image processing happens entirely in your browser.
+- **High Precision**: Built-in loupe for pixel-perfect color picking on mobile and desktop.

-## How to Use
+## Features
-1. **Upload:** Tap the drop zone to select an image or drag and drop.
+- **Pixel Picker**: Drag over the image to see a magnified view and snap the exact HEX code.
-2. **Auto Palette:** View the 5 dominant colors automatically extracted from the image.
+- **Auto Palette**: Automatically extracts the 5 most dominant colors from the uploaded image.
-3. **Precision Pick:** Drag your finger (or mouse) over the image to activate the **Zoom Loupe**.
-Align the crosshair to the exact pixel you want.
-4. **Copy:** Tap any color chip or release your finger from the loupe to copy the HEX code to your clipboard.
+- **Smart Copy**: Tapping any color box or finishing a pick instantly copies the HEX to your clipboard.
-5. **Clear:** Use [ Clear Image ] to reset and start over.

----
+- **Clean Slate**: One-tap clear to protect your workspace privacy.

+## Design System
+- **Background**: #fff
+- **Main Accent**: #333
+- **Radius**: 15px (Constitutional Rule)
+- **UI**: Minimalist #fafafa input areas with high-contrast typography.

+## License
+afrorakda © 2026
 No login / No tracking / No ads / Browser only Privacy Policy
-**afrorakda © 2026**